-Lighthouse’s evangelism ministry mission statement is “Live for Jesus passionately by sharing the gospel with urgency, so that the world may worship Him eternally.”
+This is encapsulated in the Evangelism Ministry mission statement: “Live for Jesus passionately by sharing the gospel with urgency, so that the world may worship Him eternally.”

 Lighthouse focuses its evangelistic efforts in two different areas:

-- Local Evangelism – reaching the lost in the South Bay
+- Local Evangelism – Reaching the lost in the South Bay and the U.S.

 Lighthouse joyfully supports several of its members as full-time missionaries.
 Our goal is that each Lighthouse missionary will be spurred on towards greater faithfulness because of the love, prayer, and provision of the church family.
 We hope that you will be part of that family.